molitio/molitio-web-engine/packages-utils/molitio-wiki/design-system/ui-card/plan.md

 # Plan: UI Card Component

 ## Overview
 The `Card` component is a reusable UI element for displaying an image, title, and description.
 It is designed to be simple, accessible, and easily styled.
-This plan will evolve as the component and our design system mature.
+This plan is in lockstep with the current implementation in `ui-core`.

 ## Goals
 - Provide a flexible card for use in various UI contexts.
 - Ensure accessibility and responsiveness.
-- Adhere to Molitio's Four Pillars of Component Testing.
+- Adhere to SOLID principles (Single Responsibility, Open/Closed).
-- Follow the 12-Factor App methodology (stateless, configurable, etc.).

-## API
+## API (Current)
-- **Props:**
-  - `data: CardData` — Contains `title`, `imageUrl`, `imageAlt`, and `description`.
+- `CardProps`: `{ data: CardData }`
+- `CardData`: `{ title, imageUrl, imageAlt, description }`

 ## Structure
 - Image section (circular, responsive)